jack-y/seneca-triggers-now-on-GitLab/README.md

 ```

 The triggers array contains a list of **Trigger objects**.
-As usual, the declaration of this list can be retrieved from a configuration file or directly written in the code.

 **/!\ Caution: the triggers order is significant!**
 As this plugin use pattern overrides, please remember: in the same way that the order of plugin definition is significant, the order of pattern overrides is also [significant][].

 ### Trigger object